-Having experienced the effects of anxiety, depression and burn out I have a lot of empathy for people who struggle to maintain their day to day lives while living with these confusing, unpredictable conditions.
+Having experienced the effects of anxiety, I have a lot of empathy for people who struggle to maintain their day to day lives while living with these confusing, unpredictable conditions.

-And because the Universe puts us in touch with people who have similar energies to our own, my friends and clients tend to demonstrate an all too familiar resistance to acknowledging their anxiety, depression or burn out and would rather keep working hard and pushing through in an effort to ignore it, in the hopes it may just go away.
+And because the Universe puts us in touch with people who have similar energies to our own, my friends and clients tend to demonstrate an all too familiar resistance to acknowledging their anxiety and would rather keep working hard and pushing through in an effort to ignore it, in the hopes it may just go away.

 I totally get it, as I still have days when I want to distance myself from “it”.

-It’s irrational, counterproductive and unhelpful - but if I dwell on the fact I have anxiety and depression it makes me feel less than.
+It’s irrational, counterproductive and unhelpful - but if I dwell on the fact I have anxiety it makes me feel less.
 Less of a success.
 Less strong.
 Less capable.
 Less balanced.
 Less, less, less.

-In fact, these are the types of questions I asked myself before I decided to write about my experiences with anxiety, depression and burn out.
+In fact, these are the types of questions I asked myself before I decided to write about my experiences with anxiety.
 The thought of ‘putting it out there’ felt risky, dangerous and made me feel vulnerable and tense.
 I tried to put myself in your shoes, as the reader, and work out whether my fears were real.

-Even after years of introspection, therapy, journaling, meditation, research and spiritual work I don’t completely understand the full impact of anxiety, depression and burn out on my life.
+Even after years of introspection, therapy, journaling, meditation, research and work I don’t completely understand the full impact of anxiety.
 It still likes to surprise me and keep me guessing.

 Are labels good or bad?
 I don’t know.
 In some ways it is fantastic to have an explanation for feeling a particular way and being able to get help - but in other ways labels can be limiting and constrictive.

-Anxiety and depression are tricky as there are no shared universal experiences of the symptoms, and both can be insidious and manipulative.
-Burn out could be characterised as exhaustion, low iron, lack of sleep, being too busy – and go undiagnosed.
+Anxiety is tricky as there are no shared universal experiences of the symptoms, and it can be insidious and manipulative.

-At the end of the day, my current conclusion is that anxiety, depression and my tendency towards burn out are just aspects of me - just like my green eyes, capacity to love, size 7 feet, love of nature and my deep desire for meaningful conversations.
+At the end of the day, my current conclusion is that anxiety is just an aspect of me - just like my green eyes, capacity to love, size 7.5 feet, love of nature and my deep desire for meaningful conversations.

 Neither good nor bad, with gifts and challenges on either side of the coin - it is what it is.
 I will keep on focusing on the positive aspects and doing my imperfect, perfectly perfect best to live my most fulfilling life.